Skip to content

 <script>

-// Synchronous API address (if this page and DataFlux Func are not on the same domain, write the full http://domain:port/api/v1/al/auln-xxxxx/simplified)
+// Func API address (if this page and DataFlux Func are not under the same domain, you need to write the full http://domain:prot/api/v1/al/func-api-xxxxx/s

-// Note: Uploading files must use the simplified form synchronous API
+// Note: File upload must use the simplified form Func API

 document.querySelector('#submit').addEventListener('click', function(event) {